gbhandarwar3/DataWranglingFinalProject/README.md

-NLP (Bert Topic modeling) & Title Tiktok Dataset Exploration
+NLP (Bert Topic modeling) & Title Tiktok Dataset Exploration.

+1 First enter in the NLP_and_title_data_wrangling folder.
+2. There would be two files as showb below:

-Filename: topic_modeling_example.ipynb.
+Filename I: topic_modeling_example.ipynb.
 This notebook performs an end-to-end topic modeling workflow for YouTube/TikTok short-form video titles.
 It loads the raw dataset, cleans each title with clean_text(x) to remove emojis, links, and noise, and then trains a BERTopic model on the cleaned text to generate topic embeddings, topic assignments, and topic probabilities.
 The model is saved, reloaded, and applied again to ensure consistent topic labels across the full dataset.
 The script extracts topic keywords, filters out low-quality topics, selects the top viral topics based on